Miteshhsingla/Miteshhsingla/README.md

 - ⚡ Fun fact: ...
 -->

+# Hey there, I'm Mitesh

-#Hey there, I'm Mitesh, an engineer by degree, developer, designer and a tea lover.
+I am an engineer by degree, developer and a designer as well.

 I'm someone who’s always been interested in design and development.
 I believe for most of the products, both of these go hand in hand.Because of this enthusiasm towards tech & UX I have come across wide variety of technologies and projects.